-- Baccalaureate degree from a regionally accredited program - Earned grade point average of 3.00 or higher on 4.00 scale in all work attempted while registered as an upper division applicant working on a baccalaureate degree - Current license as registered nurse in the State of Florida - Three letters of recommendation, indicating potential for graduate study, from persons who can attest to the applicant's academic ability, clinical competence, and commitment.
-(Optimally, these letters will be from nursing professors, or clinical supervisors.) - Personal statement of goals - Current resume or curriculum vitae - A personal interview with a designated faculty member may also be required - For the Nurse Anesthesia Concentration, the Graduate Record Examination (GRE) is required
+- Baccalaureate degree from a regionally accredited program - Earned grade point average of 3.00 or higher on 4.00 scale in all work attempted while registered as an upper division applicant working on a baccalaureate degree - Current license as registered nurse - Three letters of recommendation, indicating potential for graduate study, from persons who can attest to the applicant's academic ability, clinical competence, and commitment.
+(Optimally, these letters will be from nursing professors, or clinical supervisors.) - Personal statement of goals - Current resume or curriculum vitae - A personal interview with a designated faculty member may also be required - For the Nurse Anesthesia Concentration, the Graduate Record Examination (GRE) is required.
+Graduate Record Examination (GRE) taken within five years of application.
+Competitive score on the GRE.